 This resource explains what a social script is and how to create social scripts for an autistic person.
 There is also links to examples of social scripts.

 Amaze understands that each autistic individual will need tailored supports.
-Our Autism Advisors can provide advice and resources on all aspects of autism, including behaviours of concern and families with autistic individuals with complex support needs.
+Our Autism Connect advisors can provide advice and resources on all aspects of autism, including behaviours of concern and families with autistic individuals with complex support needs.
 The service is available 8am – 7pm, Monday – Friday.

 Phone: 1300 308 699